kanmwangi2/download/docs/blueprint.md

 - **Frontend:** Next.js (React, TypeScript)
 - **UI:** ShadCN UI (Radix UI, Tailwind CSS)
 - **Backend:** Supabase (PostgreSQL, Auth, Storage, Functions)
-- **Cloud-Native:** All data is securely stored in Supabase and accessible from any device with proper credentials.
+- **Cloud-Native:** Fully migrated from IndexedDB to Supabase.
+All data is securely stored in Supabase PostgreSQL and accessible from any device with proper credentials.
 No data is stored in the browser or local device storage.
+- **Real-time:** Leverages Supabase real-time features for instant data synchronization across all user sessions.
-- **Multi-User:** Supports multiple users, companies, and roles with secure authentication and authorization.
+- **Multi-User:** Supports multiple users, companies, and roles with secure authentication and authorization through Supabase Auth.

 ## Style Guidelines: